LPD-EPFL/byzfl/docs/pipeline/classes/fed_learning_sim.rst

 Federated Learning Simulation
 =============================

-The **Federated Learning Simulation** module demonstrates how to use the key components of the library—`Client`, `Server`, and `ByzantineClient`—to simulate a federated learning environment.
+The **Federated Learning Simulation** module demonstrates how to use the key components of the library — ``Client``, ``Server``, and ``ByzantineClient`` — to simulate a federated learning environment.
 This example showcases how to perform distributed learning with Byzantine-resilient aggregation strategies.

 Key Features
 ------------